TheKayThatWasOrange/uniden-hpe-util/README.md

 # Uniden HPE File Converter

-If you want to use an [absurdly expensive Uniden brand radio scanner](https://www.zipscanners.com/products/sds100-uniden-police-scanner) that doesn't even come with its own GPS tranceiver you have to contend with some seriously asstastic Windows software known as [Sentinel](http://info.uniden.com/twiki/bin/view/UnidenMan4/BCDx36HPSentinel) to program custom channel information into it on a big boy keyboard.
+If you want to use an [absurdly expensive Uniden brand radio scanner](https://www.zipscanners.com/products/sds100-uniden-police-scanner) you have to contend with some seriously asstastic Windows software known as [Sentinel](http://info.uniden.com/twiki/bin/view/UnidenMan4/BCDx36HPSentinel) to program custom channel information into it on a big boy keyboard.
 Sentinel's automation capabilities begin and end with the importing and exporting of opaque, undocumented `.hpe` files that look like pure binary gibberish in a hex editor.
 Uniden assumes that the HPE files you want are already on the internet and tells you to kick rocks if they aren't.

 ![hpehex](https://user-images.githubusercontent.com/129024004/228378228-a6015a04-5131-4752-987d-b4c712207f7a.jpg)